 The Kitchen Garden - This was used to grow all the produce for Bedwellty House but unfortunately over the years this is one area which became lost to nature, only the original shape/layout remains.
 During the 2010/11 renovations this area was completely restored with new boundary walls built and replanting to once again supply produce for the House.

 Block of Coal - The original weight of the Block of Coal was an amazing 20 ton and it was the largest block of coal in the world to have been cut.
 It was cut in the Yard Level by John Jones ("Collier Mawr") with the intention for it to be transported to London for the Great Exhibition at Crystal Palace in 1851.
 It was planned to be the centre piece of the Tredegar Iron Company's stand with models of various engines and machinery.
 Arrangements were to transport the block on specially made low carriages but this was nigh on impossible and after just moving some several hundred yards the track way on which it travelled became badly damaged resulting in a piece of coal, approximately 5 ton in weight, breaking off.
 But despite its reduced size, to 15 ton, it is still the largest block ever cut.
-It was decided to cut a smaller 2 ton block of coal from the same seam and exhibit this in the Festival of Britain.

 The Ponds - Once full of wildlife and with its gentle cascade of water from the top pond down to the lower pond it gave a serene feeling to the Park.
 The ponds themselves are filled with natural water running from the surrounding mountains into the Park.
 Once again nature gained control and the ponds became over grown with shrubs and also polluted with litter.
 Thankfully this too has been fully restored during 2010/11; the ponds' stone walls have been rebuilt by hand, litter and excessive shrubs removed, and the natural water cascade from the top pond restored.